Master of Education in Elementary Education

 - A copy of a valid and renewable Alabama teaching certificate in Elementary Education

-- Acceptable score on a graduate admission exam such as the MAT or GRE, which cannot be more than five years old.
+- Acceptable score on a graduate admission exam of 370 or above on the MAT or 280 or above on the GRE, which cannot be more than five years old.
 Exam results must be forwarded directly to Faulkner from the testing service.

 - Three letters of recommendation with specific comments regarding the applicant’s academic work, professional experience and ability to successfully complete graduate study.
 The letters are usually from the applicant’s faculty members or supervisory personnel.